THE BOBBY COLLINS STORY

 REVIE’S MAN

-Carey’s successor was Harry Catterick and under him they improved again in 1961-62 to finish 4th, though Collins started just 19 games and in March 1962 Everton accepted a bid of £25,000 from Don Revie of Leeds United and the Scot left Goodison Park for Elland Road.
+Carey’s successor was Harry Catterick and under him they improved again in 1961-62 to finish 4th, though Collins started just 19 games and in March 1962 he was on the move again when Everton accepted a bid of £25,000 from Don Revie of Leeds United to send the Scot to Elland Road.

 Brian Labone of Everton, Bobby Collins of Leeds United